Aikohh/aikohh.github.io/source/pa-customization.md

 ### Type 1

-- Increase Attack Speed
+- Increase Attack Speed (~15%)
 - PA Potency -12%
 - PP Cost +5%

-This customization increases the animation speed of Wulfen Raid but lowers the potency.
-The damage-per-second of Wulfen Raid remains the same, but the amount of [Treble Clef](#treble-clef-marking), down, and [focus](#harmonizer-focus) per second get a nice bump thanks to the increased attack speed.
+With this customization the DPS of Wulfen Raid gets a small increase (~2%) in both its tapped and held variants, but the amount of [Treble Clef](#treble-clef-marking), physical down, Photon Blast gauge accumulation, and [Wulfen focus](#harmonizer-focus) per second get a nice bump (~15%) thanks to the increased attack speed.

+In general, **this is the customization I would recommend to most players most of the time** due to its jack-of-all-trades nature, and the one to prioritize leveling to 10 due to the combination of attack speed and PP cost increase causing a noticable effect on PP consumption over time.

 ### Type 2

 - Focus Gauge Accumulation +50%
 - PP Cost +5%

-Increases Wulfen focus gauge accumulation by 50%.
-This is a good option if you find yourself lacking Wulfen focus a lot in certain encounters where Fredran is used more often.
+This customization a good option if you find yourself lacking Wulfen focus in certain encounters.
+Examples of such encounters could those where Fredran is used more often (such as versus bosses that have 3+ parts for you to abuse held Fredran Breath for more DPS over Wulfen Raid) or otherwise have low uptime on Wulfen PA usage.

 ### Type 3

 - Add Treble Clef Mark effect to non-Variant Attacks
 - PP Cost +5%

-This customization allows [tapped Wulfen Raid](#tapped-wulfen-raid) to generate [Treble Clef](#treble-clef-marking) at much greater amounts.
-This enables new combos for creating Treble Clef marks quickly, such as using 3 tapped Wulfen Raids in succession to create one Treble Clef mark.
+This customization allows [tapped Wulfen Raid](#tapped-wulfen-raid) to generate [Treble Clef](#treble-clef-marking) at much greater amounts, which is amazing for fast and aggressive bosses such as Ikusa Bujin where fitting in held PAs from either Fredran or Wulfen can be difficult.
+With this customization, 3 tapped Wulfen Raids is enough to create a Treble Clef mark on an enemy.

-One combo in particular (thanks to theuberclips on Discord) can be used to generate and ignite a Treble Clef mark very fast.
+Notably, because a full held Wulfen Raid starts with the first half of a tapped Wulfen Raid, a held Wulfen Raid also gains a small bump in Treble Clef generation.
+This fact enables a very fast combo (mentioned by theuberclips on Discord) for creating and igniting a Treble Clef mark.
-This combo utilizes dodge-cancelled [held Wulfen Raid](held-wulfen-raid) (to skip the final kick) and [dodge attacks](#dodge-attack) to create a Treble Clef mark and immediately ignite it:
+The combo utilizes dodge-cancelled [held Wulfen Raids](held-wulfen-raid) and [dodge attacks](#dodge-attack) to create a Treble Clef mark and immediately ignite it:

 1. [Held Wulfen Raid](held-wulfen-raid) until after the spin attack
 1. Dodge to cancel the final kick